FlorentTorregrosa/docker-drupal-project/docs/04-development.md

 ## Development modules

-To get development modules, in the file scripts/script-parameters.local.sh, comment the line `ENVIRONMENT_MODE="prod"` to get development modules.
+To get development modules, in the .env file, have `ENVIRONMENT_MODE="dev"` to get development modules.
 Or just run the command `composer install`.

 ## Xdebug